-- Smart flexible integration that allows you to map existing processes with full integration and flexible handling policies – allowing you to resolve up to 99% of network abuse incidents.
+- Smart flexible integration allows you to map existing processes with full integration and flexible handling policies – allowing you to resolve up to 99% of network abuse incidents.

 To find out more about how you can proactively protect your ISP from network abuse, download this free e-book from Abusix: